rikharink/topiconf-2022/README.md

 ### 6. Bundle & Ship-it

 Make your final zip, make sure it isn't bigger than 13KiB (maybe codegolf some more if it is!) and submit it!
+See bundle tools under preparation if you didn't do this in preparation.

 ### 7. Celebrate, play other peoples games and vote